cool83birdcarfly02six/Maintences/README.md

 TextLabel_2.Position = UDim2.new(0.0127797481, 0, 0.155925259, 0)
 TextLabel_2.Size = UDim2.new(0, 303, 0, 83)
 TextLabel_2.Font = Enum.Font.SourceSansSemibold
-TextLabel_2.Text = "There is a solara support loadstring in our discord however it only supports gym league, project smash you can get the solara loadstring in our server if your not using solara please close this notification"
+TextLabel_2.Text = "This loadstring does not support solara how ever we do have a different loadstring for solara support in our discord but its on certain games which you can check in our server #status and get the solara support script in #scripts"
 TextLabel_2.TextColor3 = Color3.fromRGB(255, 255, 255)
 TextLabel_2.TextSize = 15.000
 TextLabel_2.TextWrapped = true